WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 ```

 As you can see the order of the output is not what we would expected, and actually it is somewhat
 unpredictable.
-This is a well known effect of concurrent tasks accessing the same shared resource at the
+This is a well known effect of concurrent threads accessing the same shared resource at the
-same time (in this case the screen); the system decides in which order the tasks could write to the
+same time (in this case the screen); the system decides in which order the threads could write to the
 screen.

 > ## Discussion